-Dr Jane Hunter is a Senior Lecturer in the School of Education conducting postdoctoral research in STEM.
-Her background is in secondary and primary school teaching, technology integration and teacher professional learning.
+Dr Jane Hunter is a Senior Lecturer in the School of International Studies and Education conducting postdoctoral research in STEM.
+Her background is in secondary and primary school teaching, technology enhanced learning and teacher professional learning.

-Prior to her appointment at UTS in Februray 2016 she held leadership roles as a head teacher in secondary schools, in government bureaucracies in education policy and in large-scale technology innovation programs including the Teaching and Learning Exchange, the Connected Classrooms Program and Quality Teaching.
+Prior to her appointment to UTS in February 2016 she held leadership roles as a head teacher in secondary schools, in government bureaucracies in education policy and in large-scale technology innovation programs including the Teaching and Learning Exchange, the Connected Classrooms Program and Quality Teaching.

 She taught in teacher education at the University of Sydney for a number of years before a secondment to the Interim Committee for a NSW Institute of Teachers and the Australian Government Quality Teaching Program.
 From 2010 unitl early 2016 Jane was a Lecturer in the Master of Teaching program in the School of Education at Western Sydney University where she also completed her PhD.

 Throughout her education career in both universities and ‘outside the academy’ Jane has circulated findings of her research in book chapters and scholarly papers.
 She also enjoys writing for public forums like The Conversation, there is a HPC blog and her active profile on Twitter @janehunter01 means regular engagement with education colleagues more broadly.

 Jane is regularly invited to conduct professional learning with education system leaders, and in schools with teachers and principals where there is a focus on pedagogical change in classrooms.
 She is passionate about teachers developing their sense of identity and autonomy, and is committed to mentoring early career teachers as they commence their work in schools.